openvinotoolkit/openvino/tools/pot/docs/Examples.md

 @endsphinxdirective

-This section provides a set of examples that demonstrate how to apply of the Post-training optimization methods to optimize various models in different.
-It contains optimization recipes for concrete models, that unnecessarily cover your case, but which should be sufficient to reuse these recipeies to optimize custom models:
+This section provides a set of examples that demonstrate how to apply the post-training optimization methods to optimize various models in different.
+It contains optimization recipes for concrete models, that unnecessarily cover your case, but which should be sufficient to reuse these recipes to optimize custom models:

 - [API Examples](@ref pot_example_README)
 - [Commanad-line Example](@ref pot_configs_examples_README)